mgorav/ranger-policies/README.md

 data warehouse  (Hive, Snowflake) etc using Apache Ranger.

 Apache Ranger helps in applying interception based policies to the resources.
-However, each use catalogs to store the metadata information like data owner, data classification etc, based your companies domain classification using domain driven design.
+However, each use catalogs to store the metadata information like data owner, data classification etc etc, based your companies domain classification using domain driven design.
 Now the question arises, how can we integrate Ranger with such an ecosystem.